A stochastic differential equation SIS model on network under Markovian switching: Conclusion

 In this paper, we have investigated a random-switching diffusion SIS model on networks, incorporating also heterogeneity in the transmission of the infection.
 Specifically, we have studied the dynamic behaviour of the hybrid system \eqref{ito}, that is composed of $m$ subsystems, and switches between them according to the law of the Markov chain.
 In this way, we have extended our study in \cite{bonaccorsi2016epidemics}.

 In Theorem \ref{thm:01}, we have proved that the system \eqref{ito} possesses a unique global solution that remains within $(0, 1)^N$ a.s., whenever it starts from this region.
 Theorems \ref{thm:ext} and \ref{thm:perm} provide sufficient conditions for the almost sure extinction and the stochastic permanence of \eqref{ito}, respectively.
-We can observe that if $\alpha(s)= - \delta(s) + \beta(s) \lambda_1(s) + \frac{M(s)^2 \lambda_1(s)^2} {32} <0$, for all $s \in S$, in each subsystem the epidemic go extinct, and from Theorem \ref{thm:ext}, as we can expect, in the overall system \eqref{ito} the epidemic go extinct.
+Moreover, we can see that if $\alpha(s)= - \delta(s) + \beta(s) \lambda_1(s) + \frac{M(s)^2 \lambda_1(s)^2} {32} <0$, for all $s \in S$, in each subsystem the epidemic goes extinct, and from Theorem \ref{thm:ext}, as we can expect, in the overall system \eqref{ito} the epidemic goes extinct.
 On the other hand, if $\bar \alpha(s)= - \delta(s) + \beta(s) d_{\min}(s) - \frac{M(s)^2 \lambda_1(s)^2} {32}>0$ for all $s \in S$, each subsystem is stochastically permanent, and from Theorem \ref{thm:perm}, the overall system remains stochastically permanent.
 We remember that, from \cite[Theorem 5]{bonaccorsi2016epidemics}, a sufficient condition for stochastic permanence of each subsystem is $ - \delta(s) + \beta(s) \lambda_1(s) - \frac{M(s)^2 \lambda_1(s)^2} {32}>0$.
-However, Theorems \ref{thm:ext} and \ref{thm:perm} show us a more interesting behaviour, that is when some subsystems are stochastically permanent, while in others a stochastic extinction is predict, as the results of Markovian switching, the overall epidemic can persist or go extinct, which depends on the sign of $\sum_{s=1}^m \pi_s \bar \alpha(s)$ and $\sum_{s=1}^m \pi_s \alpha(s)$, respectively.
+However, Theorems \ref{thm:ext} and \ref{thm:perm} show us a more interesting behaviour, that is when some subsystems are stochastically permanent, while in others a stochastic extinction is predict, as the results of Markovian switching, the overall epidemic can persist or go extinct a.s., which depends on the sign of $\sum_{s=1}^m \pi_s \bar \alpha(s)$ and $\sum_{s=1}^m \pi_s \alpha(s)$, respectively.
 We can see that the stationary distribution of the Markov chain plays a crucial role in the stochastic epidemic process.
 Thus, reasonably, the overall system will tend to the extinction a.s. if the process has higher probability to stay in regimes that predict the extinction.
 Moreover, in each state, one can control the epidemic by lowering the infection rate (e.g., by wearing face-masks) and/or reducing the spectral radius of the adjacency matrix (by deleting some links in the network, through e.g., lockdown or self-quarantines).
 Thus, it is evident also the relevant role of the network topology, the change of which can possibly help to reduce the epidemic, even if the other parameters remain fixed.